CrossFit Games: Madison, Wisconsin era

 In 2020, the qualifying events proceeded as scheduled until March 2020 when the COVID-19 pandemic caused events to be cancelled amid social distancing requirements and travel restrictions.
 The Games format was altered, and 30 men and 30 women were invited to compete in an online-only first stage with the top five qualifying for the final stage.
 As no spectators were allowed at any venue during the pandemic, the final stage was hosted at its original location at the CrossFit Ranch in Aromas.
 There were no teams, masters, or teens events.

 In 2021, the qualification format was adjusted with the introduction of a new online Quarterfinal stage.
 However, the Games also removed the national champion so as to have a smaller field of invitees to the Games.
 Ten Semi-finals that are a mix of the Regionals and Sanctionals were also introduced, as well as a final last-chance online qualifier for semi-final athletes who narrowly missed Games qualification.
 The Games also returned the team format to affiliate-based qualification, and added a new adaptive athlete division.

 In January 2022, CrossFit CEO Eric Roza dismissed CrossFit Games' director Dave Castro after 15 years of programming the event, replacing him with Justin Bergh as general manager of sport and Adrian Bozman as director of competition.
 Castro later returned as leader of the sport team in 2023.

 A worldwide ranking of athletes was introduced for the 2023 Games based on the performance of the athletes in all stages of the previous two Games.
 This ranking system would be used to determine any additional qualifying spots for the CrossFit Games in a revamped qualification process.

-Fort Worth, Texas and Albany, New York
+Fort Worth, Texas, Albany, New York, and San Jose, California

 For the 2024 season, the CrossFit Games were held in the Dickies Arena in Fort Worth, Texas after 6 years in Madison, Wisconsin.
 In that season the Games focused on the individual and team divisions, with all the other divisions split off into their own separate competitions.
 The Games, however, were marred by the death of the Serbian athlete Lazar Đukić, who drowned in the first event, which led to the withdrawal of a number of athletes, including both 2023 champions Laura Horvath and Jeffrey Adler.

 After only a year in Fort Worth, the Games were moved to Albany, New York for the 2025 season.
-Other changes were made this season, including the removal of the quarterfinals, and only 30 men, 30 women and 20 teams can qualify for the Games.
+Other changes were made this season, including the removal of the quarterfinals, and only 30 men, 30 women and 20 teams can qualify for the Games. in 2026, for the 20th anniversary, the Games return to California where the competition will be held at the SAP Center in San Jose.